muhammad-usman-anwar/electron-ipc/README.md

 ## Notes

-- Previously had bad documentation, sorry.
-- it is in very early stages.
+- it is in very early stages(Please do suggest improvements over github).
 - I am going to maintain it in two branches(`v1` and `v2`), with different design approaches.
 - I have added a quick start guid at the end basing on electron one.